-Effective upon the completion of our initial public offering, under our director compensation policy, during 2014 we paid each of our non-employee directors a cash retainer for service on the Board and for service on each committee on which the director was a member.
-The Chairman of each committee received a higher retainer for such service.
-These retainers were payable in arrears in four equal quarterly installments on the last day of each quarter, provided that the amount of such payment was be prorated for any portion of such quarter that the director is not serving on our Board.
-No retainers were paid in respect of any period prior to the completion of our initial public offering.
-The retainers paid to non-employee directors for service on the Board and for service on each committee of the Board on which the director is a member for 2014 were as follows:
+As compensation for serving on our Board of Directors, each director who is not an employee of our company receives a cash retainer for service on the Board and for service on each committee on which the director is a member.
+The Chairman of each committee receives a higher retainer for such service.
+These retainers are payable in arrears in four equal quarterly installments on the last day of each quarter, provided that the amount of such payment is prorated for any portion of such quarter that the director is not serving on our Board.
+The retainers paid to non-employee directors for 2015 and 2016 for service on the Board and for service on each committee of the Board on which the director is a member are as follows:

+CHAIRN IAN ADDITIONAL

-NNUAL SERVICE TAINER CHAIRMAN ADDITIONAL ANNUAL SERVICE RETAINER
+MEMBER MEMBER ANNUAL SERVICE RETAINER ANNUAL SERVICE RETAINER

+F

-Board of Directors \$ 30,000 \$ 22,500
+Board of Directors \$ 35,000 \$ 25,000

-Audit Committee 7,000 7,000
+Audit Committee 7,500 7,500

 Compensation Committee 5,000 5,000

-Nominating and Corporate Governance Committee 3,000 3,000
+Nominating and Corporate Governance Committee 4,000 3,500